-Despite their simplicity, DIY websites are an excellent option for many of their users.
+Despite their simplicity, DIY sites are an excellent option for many of their users.
 In fact, it’s their simplicity that makes them a suitable choice for individuals and businesses that are less tech-savvy.
 Their all-in-one system makes the process of website building easy and accessible.

 However, anyone who needs anything more than the most basic of websites is going to find a DIY website service lacking quickly.
 These kinds of services really only offer the visual components of a website, with a limited number of interactive integrations.
 You’re more or less creating a digital portfolio in the shape of a website.

 It is possible to do more with these kinds of services, but the cost and effort that requires would be better spent on a more well-rounded solution.
-Still, if you have minimal needs, DIY website builders can get the job done.
+Still, if you have minimal needs, DIY site builders can get the job done.

 With a freelancer